 Looking for more romantic projects to make?
 Try our collection of the best Valentine’s craft ideas, learn how to sew an appliqué hearts cushion, make a stylish gift box with our free Valentine’s box template or get your crochet hook out and whip up some of our top free Valentine’s Day crochet patterns.

 If you’re looking for more cushion sewing patterns to make, take a look at our how to make a cushion cover guide to discover four ways to sew your own, add some sparkle with our star cushion sewing pattern, brighten a room with our rainbow cushion sewing pattern, make a statement with our dream big floor cushion sewing pattern or get into quilting with this geometric quilted cushion project.
+If you’re planning a garden party, whip up some DIY floor pillows for your guests to sit on.

 To make this pattern, you’ll need to download the Simply Sewing magazine templates.
 Use a 1.5cm (5⁄8in) seam allowance.